devinsmith/rca-cambio-linux/README.md

   You can reset its state back by selecting the headphones, and then the speakers in the sound widget, or with `alsaucm -c bytcr-rt5640 set _verb HiFi set _enadev Speaker`.
 - Usually when the tablet enters in suspended mode it doesn't wake up.
-Disable this behavior (including the power button) in the Power section in Settings.
+Disable "Automatic Suspend" and "Power Button Behavior" in the Power section in Settings.

 ### Known issues